 WebRTC comprises three main APIs:

 - getUserMedia(): This API allows web applications to access the user’s media devices such as the camera and microphone.
-It prompts the user for permission and, once granted, captures the media streams.
+It asks for the permission to the user and after obtaining the permission, it records the media streams.

-- RTCPeerConnection: This is the central component that handles audio and video data transmission between peers.
-It manages the connection setup, bandwidth, codecs, and firewall/NAT traversal.
+- RTCPeerConnection: This is the major one that is involved in transfer of audio and video data between the two peers.
+It takes responsibility for the establishment of connection, bandwidth, codecs, and even firewall and NAT.

 How WebRTC Works